mateuslopes/nemsupernodes-crowdfunding-system/README.md

 Announces each payment to the supernode account, splits transactions if needed, control balances, locks and unlocks supernodes accounts.

 ### bash payments-confirmations
-Confirms outgoing payments that were waiting to be signed.
+Confirms outgoing payments that were waiting to be signed

+### TODO: bash map-accounts-xsn
+Map all the accounts holding XSN to distribute profits and for community representative decision.

+### TODO: bash payments-profits-distribution
+Sends profits distribution payments to all XSN holders